 Special Events in Magic Kingdom

-Starting on select nights August and running through November, Disney’s Halloween party is a chance for the whole family to enjoy celebrating this not so scary holiday!
+Starting on select nights in August and running through November, Disney’s Halloween party is a chance for the whole family to enjoy celebrating this not-so-scary holiday!

-Early November through January 1st, Magic Kingdom transforms into a winter wonderland.
-On select nights, you can spend time eating free holiday treats, watch a special holiday parade featuring Santa Claus and see a night show full of holiday cheer!
+From early November through January 1st, Magic Kingdom transforms into a winter wonderland during Disney’s Christmas party.
+On select nights, you can spend time eating free holiday treats, watching a special holiday parade featuring Santa Claus, and seeing a night show full of holiday cheer!

 Disney Villains After Hours

-This special even runs select nights Feb-July after Magic Kingdom closes for the day.
+This special event runs on select nights Feb-July after Magic Kingdom closes for the day.
 Guests get to see their favorite Disney Villains and experience unique entertainment.